 Marble Hill is a very small city located in the state of Missouri.
 With a population of 1,375 people and just one neighborhood, Marble Hill is the 322nd largest community in Missouri.

-Marble Hill is a blue-collar town, with 45.31% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marble Hill is generally considered to be a blue-collar town.
+45.31% of the Marble Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marble Hill is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Marble Hill who work in maintenance occupations (10.94%), office and administrative support (9.52%), and sales jobs (8.24%).

 One downside of living in Marble Hill is that it can take a long time to commute to work.
 In Marble Hill, the average commute to work is 33.37 minutes, which is quite a bit higher than the national average.

-Marble Hill ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.59% of people over 25 have a college degree.
+In terms of college education, Marble Hill ranks among the least educated cities in the nation, as only 4.59% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Marble Hill in 2022 was $17,444, which is low income relative to Missouri and the nation.
 This equates to an annual income of $69,776 for a family of four.
 However, Marble Hill contains both very wealthy and poor people as well.